jruales/Reading-List/2019/README.md

 * Understanding the Git Workflow - Benjamin Sandofsky - https://sandofsky.com/blog/git-workflow.html
 * How to do a code review - Google's Engineering Practices documentation - https://google.github.io/eng-practices/review/reviewer/
 * Using Linux Namespaces to Isolate Processes - by Nigel Brown - https://windsock.io/using-linux-namespaces-to-isolate-processes/ {Personally recommended by R.A. in 2019}
+* Visual explanation of RAFT distributed consensus algorithm - by The Secret Lives of Data - http://thesecretlivesofdata.com/raft/

 ### Finance
 * Quantitative Trading Summary - https://blog.headlandstech.com/2017/08/03/quantitative-trading-summary/